Lithuania looks for quality, not quantity in fintech

 Raymond Hsu, crypto currency wealth management platform Cabital’s co-founder & chief executive officer, told bne IntelliNews that Central and Eastern European countries have some of the most vibrant fintech hubs in emerging Europe.
 According to him, the region in the last few years has “really embraced” innovation and has nurtured talent, and all of this is allowing them to support the growth of their fast-growing fintech industry.

-As the capital and economic centre of Lithuania, Vilnius, he says, came as a natural choice for the crypto community, as it recognises that it would be comparatively easier to hire experienced employees who would most likely be based in the financial service businesses located there.
+As the capital and economic centre of Lithuania, Vilnius, he says, was a natural choice for the crypto community, as it recognises that it would be comparatively easier to hire experienced employees who would most likely be based in the financial service businesses located there.

-“Lithuania was selected after an extensive feasibility study for a few key reasons.
-The first being the country’s rule of law and clear regulatory requirements for crypto currency businesses like ours.
+“Lithuania was selected after an extensive feasibility study for a few key reasons, the first being the country’s rule of law and clear regulatory requirements for crypto currency businesses like ours.
 Having clear laws and regulations in English helped a great deal in allowing the company’s international team to clearly understand the requirements needed to incorporate the company and to register its business with the relevant authorities.”

 “Second, Lithuania’s business friendliness to fintech startups like ours was another key factor.
 We noted that the country’s banking regulator, the Bank of Lithuania, has a comprehensive newcomer programme catered to fintech startups, which would be ideal for our eventual business expansion into other areas of financial services such as fiat currency payment capabilities,” Cabital’s CEO said.